Sylvia Beach: Shakespeare and Company

-While conducting research at the Bibliothèque Nationale, in a French literary journal Beach read of a lending library and bookshop, La Maison des Amis des Livres at 7 rue de l'Odéon, Paris VI.
-There she was welcomed by the owner who, to her surprise, was a plump, fair-haired young woman, Adrienne Monnier.
-Monnier was wearing a garment that looked like a cross between a peasant's dress and a nun's habit, "with a long full skirt … and a sort of tight-fitting velvet waistcoat over a white silk blouse.
-She was in gray and white like her bookshop."
-Although Beach was dressed in a Spanish cloak and hat, Monnier said later she knew immediately that Beach was American.
-At that first meeting, Monnier declared, "I like America very much".
-Beach replied that she liked France very much.
+While conducting research at the Bibliothèque Nationale, in a French literary journal Beach read of a lending library and bookshop, La Maison des Amis des Livres (The House of Friends of Books) at 7 rue de l'Odéon, Paris VI.
+There she was welcomed by the owner, Adrienne Monnier.
 They later became lovers and lived together for 36 years until Monnier's suicide in 1955.

-Beach immediately became a member of Monnier's lending library, where she regularly attended readings by authors such as André Gide, Paul Valéry and Jules Romains.
-Inspired by the literary life of the Left Bank and by Monnier's efforts to promote innovative writing, she dreamed of starting a branch of Monnier's book shop in New York that would offer contemporary French works to American readers.
-Since her only capital was US$3,000, which her mother gave her from her savings, she could not afford such a venture in New York.
+Inspired by the literary life of the Left Bank and by Monnier's efforts to promote innovative writing, Beach dreamed of starting a branch of Monnier's book shop in New York that would offer contemporary French works to American readers.
+Her only capital, which her mother gave her from her savings, was not enough to afford such a venture in New York.
 However, Paris rents were much cheaper and the exchange rates favorable, so with Monnier's help, she opened an English language bookstore and lending library that she named Shakespeare and Company.
 Monnier had been among the first women in France to found her own bookstore four years before.
 Beach's bookstore was located at 8 rue Dupuytren, Paris VI.
+The shop sign featured a portrait of Shakespeare painted by a friend of Monnier's.
+On either side of the storefront written was written "Lending Library" and "Bookhop", which was misspelled initially.

 Shakespeare and Company quickly attracted French and American readers, including aspiring writers to whom Beach offered hospitality, encouragement, and books.
 As the franc dropped in value and the favorable exchange rate attracted many Americans, her shop flourished and soon needed more space.
-In May 1921, Shakespeare and Company moved to 12 rue de l'Odéon, just across the street from Monnier's Maison des Amis des Livres.
+In May 1921, Shakespeare and Company moved to 12 rue de l'Odéon, across the street from Monnier's Maison des Amis des Livres.
+Monnier and Beach ran two influential journals from their shops: Le Navire d'Argent and Transition.